 Prior to this offering, there has been no public market for our Class A common stock.
-It is currently estimated that the initial public offering price will be between \$95.00 and \$100.00 per share.
+The initial public offering price is \$102.00 per share.
 Our Class A common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "DUOL."